Skip to main content

 • Calculate the HMAC Authorization header using the gzipped data

 The collector has a POST size limit of 1MB.
-Read more on the troubleshooting section.

 Look at the code example for gzip and HMAC in python below.
 We also provide a full example with python at the end of this document.